 Love , Barry

-PS: We visited Hella Hella first with Richenda Wimbury, a great friend of Lyn & Barry Porter.
+PS: I visited Hella Hella first with Richenda Wimbury, a great friend of Lyn & Barry Porter.
 She had met Lyn on the boat crossing the Atlantic from Pom to SA yonks before.
 She was a kid and Lyn a young adult.